Jada Alberts

 Jada Alberts is an Aboriginal Australian actor, playwright, screenwriter, director, artist and poet.

 Early life and education

-Alberts is from the Top End of Australia, of Larrakia, Yanuwa, Bardi and Wardaman descent.
+Alberts is from the Top End of Australia, of Larrakia, Yanuwa, Bardi, and Wardaman descent.
 Their mother is Franchesca Cubillo.

 They attended Mary MacKillop College in the Adelaide suburb of Kensington from 1996 to 2001, and graduated from Adelaide Centre for the Arts in 2006.

 Career

 Alberts works in many mediums: they are an actor, musician, painter, poet, and playwright.
 They have also written for the screen.

 Stage

 Alberts has regularly acted on stage since at least 2005, when they performed in two productions as a third-year student at the Adelaide Centre for the Arts.
 One of these was King Lear.
 In 2013–2014, Alberts took the role of Goneril in a touring production of The Shadow King, which "rework[ed] Shakespeare’s timeless tragedy King Lear as a sprawling, blood-soaked tale of two Indigenous families in Australia's north".

 Alberts performed in Frost/Nixon and The Birthday Party for Melbourne Theatre Company; Second to None, for Vitalstatistix and Kurruru Performing Arts; Cat (Windmill Theatre); Yibiyung (Company B / Malthouse Theatre); Wulamanayuwi and the Seven Pamanui (Darwin Festival); The Green Sheep (Cate Fowler); and several tours, both within Australia and overseas, of Saltbush (Insight Arts).
 In 2013 they were in This Heaven (Company B); and Hipbone Sticking Out (YijilaYala/Big hART).

 Alberts was assistant director of Windmill Baby for Company B in 2011.
 They have been involved in various projects for Melbourne Workers Theatre, Arena Theatre Company, RealTV and State Theatre Company South Australia (STCSA).

 They have also written for the stage, including the play Brothers Wreck, first performed in 2014 by Company B at the Belvoir Theatre in Sydney, directed by Leah Purcell, to critical acclaim.
-She then became associate artist at Belvoir.
+They then became associate artist at Belvoir.
 They wrote this play out of a desire after realising that there were few Indigenous Australians represented on TV and even fewer on the stage, and that suicides in the community were not being talked about.
-In 2018 Alberts directed the play for a collaborative production by Malthouse and STCSA, in her directorial debut, which was again well-received.
+In 2018 Alberts directed the play for a collaborative production by Malthouse and STCSA, in her directorial debut, which was again well received.
 Many elements of the production were different, but Lisa Flanagan reprised her role as Petra.

+In June 2023, Aretha – A Love Letter to the Queen of Soul, a tribute to American soul singer Aretha Franklin, opened at Sydney Opera House before heading to Brisbane and Melbourne.
+Alberts directed and narrated the musical, which featured Emma Donovan, Montaigne, Thandi Phoenix, Thndo, and Ursula Yovich, along with a nine-piece band.
+Alberts says that they have a special connection to Franklin's music, which they find very grounding: "Not only do I love Aretha's music and have been around it a lot in my life, but her music has also saved me at points in my life".